cgerson/cgerson.github.io/_posts/2015-07-20-Actors-Analysis.md

 Some interesting information I pulled from the data.

-The average age of (contemporary) Oscar nominees is 42
+The average age of (contemporary) Oscar nominees is 42.

 <img style= "width: 500px; border:3px solid black; margin: 0 auto;" src="http://cgerson.github.io/images/Age_Osc.png"/>

-Men and Oscar nominees have higher grossing films on average
+Men and Oscar nominees have higher grossing films on average.

 <img style= "width: 500px; border:3px solid black; margin: 0 auto;" src="http://cgerson.github.io/images/Avg_Gross_Sex_Osc.png"/>

-Oscar nominees endured MORE economic recessions on average
+Oscar nominees endured MORE economic recessions on average.

 <img style= "width: 500px; border:3px solid black; margin: 0 auto;" src="http://cgerson.github.io/images/Avg_Rec_pd_Osc.png"/>

 ## Statistical findings: and the Oscar goes to...

 Running an ordinary least squares regression reveals that neither the length of the actor's career nor the age they begin acting has a strong effect on their success.
-More surprisingly is that the number of months in economic recessions between ages 20-25 has a positive, although slight, effect on success.
+More surprisingly is that the number of months in economic recessions between ages 20-25 has a <b>positive</b>, although slight, effect on success.
 When the going gets tough...?

 However, with an R-squared of .25, we can confidently conclude that something other than the career length, the gender, the age career begins, and the number of recessions in one's early life is influencing the actor's success.

 ## Caveats